 For me, both the pew on my porch and our dining room table fall into this category.
 I had previously treated them both with the clear wax coat I mentioned above for medium duty use, but it just wasn’t as protective as I needed it to be.

-That sent me on the search for a better option for our heavy duty use items.
+That sent me on the search for a better option for sealing raw wood for outdoor and heavy use.

 The product we settled on was Spar Urethane, but before we could use that, we had to get our wood back to a true raw wood state, which meant removing the previous clear wax.